ProjectPythia/Stage-IV-Cookbook/README.md

 ## Motivation

 Due to its high-resolution grid spacing, Hourly Stage IV Precipitation is a highly beneficial tool for analyzing precipitation observations throughout the contiguous United States.
 Stage IV data is plotted on a 4 km by 4 km polar-stereographic grid, allowing for identification of discontinuities as a result of the operational process.
-Upon completion of the cookbook, one will gain experience with packages such as cartopy, metpy, and numpy as well as a pandas dataframe.
+Upon completion of the cookbook, one will gain experience with packages such as cartopy, metpy, and numpy as well as a pandas dataframe, yo!.

 ## Authors